PhilipGriffith/RethinkingBayesCode/_sephiroth/2-medium.md

 * 3) L, W, W, L, W, W, W

 {% highlight python %}
 # Create a prior distribution of 20 1's as in Fig 2.7 on pg.
-41.
+41
-# This will also create a posterior distribution with 20 points.
+# This will also create a posterior distribution with 20 points
 prior = np.ones(20)
 x_label = 'Probability of Water'
 # 1) W, W, W